 A sign attached to the rollbar reads "Auto Comando" so the Jeep probably served as the Chief's Car.
 See also a closer view of the dashboard and floor (120K JPEG).
 Thanks to Luis M. Silva Pinho for the photos.

-This Hotchkiss JH-102 in Lavandou, France shows features typical of Maheu-Labrosse including tools mounted on the front bumper, and spare tire mounted on a reinforced hood, to make maximum room for firefighting equipment in the rear.
-Hotchkiss Jeep "Light Tank Trucks"
+Putting the spare on the hood, like a Land Rover, doesn't work too well on the 3B if you want to be able to see where you're going.
+But this Hotchkiss JH-102 in Lavandou, France shows features typical of Maheu-Labrosse "Light Tank Trucks" including tools mounted on the front bumper, and spare tire mounted on a reinforced hood, to make maximum room for firefighting equipment in the rear.

 Another option: the owner of the Jeep in this photo demonstrates one advantage of narrow-track tires.